actsasbuffoon/Typekit-In-Situ/README.md

 This project was put together in about 2 hours.
 As such, it's strongly suited towards my preferred tools.
 I intend to fix that over time, but for the time being, it's a very opinionated piece of software.

-TIS currently only works with HAML and SASS.
-It won't work if you edit the HTML or CSS files directly.
-I intend to fix that eventually, but that's how it is for now.

 I less than three Chrome, so the prefab templates currently have a strong preference for Webkit based browsers.
 That said, you can easily add your own templates that will conform to your browser's rendering engine.

 I adore CSS3, so the prefab templates make heavy use of it.
 If you're the knuckle-dragging sort (AKA an IE user) then you're out of luck.